Sport New Zealand Logo

 • The term ‘resilience’: what is it?
 And how can we build resilient people?

-• How helping young people build resilience could yield positive mental health outcomes for future generations.
+• How building resilience in children and young people could yield positive mental health outcomes for future generations.

-• To understand what is happening in the adolescent brain through puberty.
+• To understand what is happening in the adolescent brain, and the dynamic psychological processes that occur through puberty.

-• The role of youth sport and physical education in helping young people to develop resilience.
+• The fundamentals of resilience in sport: how youth sport and physical education can help young people to develop resilience and mental toughness — and ultimately support their long-term mental health.

-• Tips and considerations for parents and coaches to help tamariki and rangatahi build resilience.
+• Tips and considerations for parents and coaches to help tamariki and rangatahi develop resilience.

 What is Resilience?

-First of all, building resilience is one of the most important things we’ll ever do.
+Defining resilience accurately is complex.
+So first of all, let us state that developing resilience is one of the most important things we’ll ever do.

-Thus, developing our resilience doesn’t just help us in the heat of the moment, but can significantly enhance our ability to overcome adversity, thereby producing significant performance and mental health benefits in the long-term — on the sports field and beyond.
+Developing our resilience — whether we’re looking to build resilience in sport or in other walks of life — doesn’t just help us in the heat of the moment, but can significantly enhance our ability to overcome adversity, thereby producing significant performance benefits and promoting positive mental health in the long-term.

 Just like improving our fitness or physical resilience, building mental and emotional resilience takes practice.
-But by developing our own resilience, we can enhance our ability to tolerate and manage stress, stay calm during adverse situations or traumatic events, and typically respond to challenges in a positive manner.
+But when we develop resilience, we can enhance our ability to tolerate and manage stress, stay calm during adverse situations or traumatic events, and typically respond to challenges in a positive manner.
+Thus, building resilience isn’t just important for elite athletes; it is invaluable for all of us.

 Resilience is a skill.
-The more we practice being resilient, the more our resilience levels will increase.
+The more we practise being resilient, the more our resilience levels will increase.
 And as our overall psychological resilience increases, so will our ability to react positively to challenging situations and overcome adversity.
+This, in turn, will enhance our ability to face any mental health issues we may encounter and overcome stressors that occur naturally in life.

-Before we go further into resilience in adolescence, it’s important to understand a little about what is happening to teenagers/rangatahi neurologically through puberty.
+Before we go further into building resilience in children during adolescence, it’s important to understand a little about what is happening to teenagers/rangatahi neurologically, and their mental processes, through puberty.
 That is, what is happening in the adolescent brain, and what these changes mean.

 As you will be aware, when young people reach puberty, their bodies undergo a rapid flurry of physiological changes.
 These changes are triggered and then sustained by different hormones.
 At a very deep biological level, they are the human body preparing itself to be capable of reproducing.